Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Surface tension calculations

-This approximation allows us to derive closed-form analytical expressions for the surface tensions; however, we expect our key findings to be insensitive to this choice, so long as the potential `switches on' over a lengthscale comparable to the healing length $\xi=\hbar/\sqrt{2m\mu}$.
-The false vacuum density profile at a hard wall corresponds to half of the well-known `dark soliton' solution to the Gross-Pitaevskii equation~\cite{Pethick:2008bec}, joined continuously to the region of zero density beyond the wall,
+This approximation allows us to derive closed-form analytical expressions for the surface tensions; however, we expect our key findings to be insensitive to this choice, so long as the potential `switches on' over a lengthscale comparable to the healing length $\xi=\hbar/\sqrt{2m\mu_0}$.

+First we consider the false-vacuum--boundary interface, setting $\phi=\uppi$ everywhere.
+The first of the constraint equations~\eqref{eq:constraint-equations} is then trivially satisfied, the second gives $\chi=0$, and the third reduces to give

+This equation is identical to that describing a single-component condensate~\cite{Pethick:2008bec}.
+Solving this in the interior region $x>0$, subject to the boundary condition $n=0$ imposed by the bucket potential at $x=0$, gives half of the well-known `dark soliton' solution to the Gross-Pitaevskii equation~\cite{Pethick:2008bec}, joined continuously to the region of zero density beyond the wall,